Skip to content

 Introduction

-freeact is a lightweight AI agent library using Python as the common language to define executable actions and tool interfaces.
-This is in contrast to traditional approaches where actions and tools are described with JSON.
+freeact is a lightweight AI agent library that uses Python code for defining tool interfaces and executable code actions.
+This is in contrast to traditional approaches where tool interfaces and actions are defined in JSON.1

-A unified code-based approach enables freeact agents to reuse actions from earlier steps as tools or skills in later steps.
-This design allows agents to build on their previous work and compose more complex actions from simpler ones.1
+A unified code-based approach enables freeact agents to reuse code actions from earlier steps as tools or skills in later steps.
+Agents can build upon their previous work and compose more complex code actions from simpler ones.2

 introduction